- Brain Injury Tests

 What are some symptoms of a Chiari malformation Type 1?

-According to Mayo Clinic, people with Chiari malformation type I experience any of the below symptoms:
+According to Mayo Clinic, people with Chiari malformation type I experience any of these symptoms:

 - Severe Headaches